 In warm weather, hiking, mountain biking and hot air ballooning are some of the ways to enjoy the panorama.
 With only Providence and Boston able to boast more award-winning restaurants, the food scene is among the most dynamic in New England.
 Add a free efficient shuttle bus to the mix and a Green Mountain getaway is calling your name.

-Find Hotels or Airbnbs in the area of Stowe:
+Find Hotels in the area of Stowe:

 Cold Weather Activities